On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Coffee brand Dunkin’ created a simple but effective campaign by parking branded food trucks on campuses during exam weeks.
 They gave out free coffee and donuts to stressed students.
 The cost was relatively low, but the goodwill and social media sharing created lasting brand loyalty.

 The most important part of campus marketing is treating students with respect.
-They’re smart, busy people who can spot fake or manipulative marketing from miles away.
-Brands that win on campus are those that offer real value, speak honestly, and make students’ lives better in some small way.
+They’re smart, busy people who can spot fake or manipulative marketing.
+Brands that win on campus are those that offer value, speak honestly, and make students’ lives better in some small way.

 Sources